MarionBaussart/holbertonschool-machine_learning/math/0x00-linear_algebra/README.md

 - You must return a new matrix
 - If matrices are not the same shape, return None
 - You can assume that mat1 and mat2 will never be empty

+## 17. Squashed Like Sardines
+Write a function ``def cat_matrices(mat1, mat2, axis=0):`` that concatenates two matrices along a specific axis:

+- You can assume that mat1 and mat2 are matrices containing ints/floats
+- You can assume all elements in the same dimension are of the same type/shape
+- You must return a new matrix
+- If you cannot concatenate the matrices, return None
+- You can assume that mat1 and mat2 are never empty

+_Note the time difference between the standard Python3 library and the numpy library is an order of magnitude!
+When you have matrices with millions of data points, this time adds up!_